-- I will be using the 7th edition, as that is what most students will be using. - The 8th edition will work, but problem/page numbers will vary. - There are a LIMITED number of 7th edition textbooks available for check out for the semester at the library.
-There are also books on 2 hour reserve at the library. - Order your textbook online for very cheap on amazon etc. If you are going to order online, I suggest you do so ASAP since there's HW due right away.
+- There are plenty of textbooks available for check out for the semester at the library. - Order your textbook online for very cheap on amazon etc. If you are going to order online, I suggest you do so ASAP since there's HW due right away.

+Required Supplies:

-Supplies: A graphing calculator is required (TI-83+ or TI-84 recommended) and available to rent from the library for \$15 per semester (see Betsy Buchanan in the back of the LRC in the Math Lab), a composition notebook (used as reference book), pencils and erasers, a binder and notebook paper to complete homework, ruler or straightedge and graph paper.
-Access to a computer with internet and printing capabilities is also a requirement.
+- Lined paper and graph paper - Pencil, erasers, and straight edge - Notebook OR binder (used specifically as a reference book) - A graphing calculator is required (TI-83+ or TI-84 recommended) and available to rent for \$15 per semester (see Betsy Buchanan in the back of the LRC in the Math Lab). - Access to a computer with internet and printing capabilities is also a requirement as there will be HW assignments submitted online. - Binder/folder for returned work